EmoteBot/EmoteCollector/INSTALLATION.md

 4) Create a brand new Discord user account.
 This is to hold the guilds that will store the emotes.
 Sign in to this account, and get the token for it.
 Unfortunately, every time I make a new alt, discord requires me to verify it by phone.
-If this happens to you, you must use an actual physical phone number, rather than a VOiP number, and make sure it hasn't been used to verify any other Discord account.
+If this happens to you, you must use an actual physical phone number, rather than a VoIP number, and make sure it hasn't been used to verify any other Discord account.
 5) Run `./backend_creator.py $token`.
 It'll create the guilds, and once it's finished, open a Firefox window.